-"The most important cause of non-communicable disease is tobacco use, and one of the key determinants of smoking is the price of cigarettes", said co-author Prabhat Jha, Director of the Centre for Global Health Research based New Delhi and Toronto.
+"The most important cause of non-communicable disease is tobacco use, and one of the key determinants of smoking is the price of cigarettes", said co-author Prabhat Jha, Director of the Centre for Global Health Research in St Michael's Hospital, Toronto.
 "WHO is calling for a 30% reduction in smoking by 2025, and in many countries major increases in excise taxes that double the price of cigarettes are still possible.
 Such an increase would reduce smoking by about a third, but would increase the total Government tax yield from smoking by about a third."